YtxCash/YTX/README.md

         2. **L**: Leaf nodes (used to record transactions).
         3. **S**: Support nodes (easy viewing; no transactions; supports specific actions).
     - Unit(**U**)
-        - A node inherits its parent node’s unit by default.
+        - Finance/Product/Task/Order node inherits its parent node’s unit by default.
+        - Stakeholder node inherits default unit.
 3. Transaction
+    - Append: **`Ctrl + N`**
     - Reference date and related node.
     - Date
         1. By default, the time is displayed and stored in the database with second-level precision.